 One 2014 study reported that, compared to no use of oral contraceptives, birth control pill use at any age was associated with significantly lower risk of breast cancer recurrence among women diagnosed at age at least 50 who were treated with aromatase inhibitors.
 No such reduction in risk was observed for ever users of the pill who were treated with tamoxifen.
 This suggests that women with ER+ postmenopausal breast cancer who have used the pill at any point in their lives may be better off using an aromatase inhibitor rather than tamoxifen as endocrine treatment.

-For example, subdermal contraceptive implants (typically implanted under the skin of the arm) were found to be strongly associated with increased risk of breast cancer among the few women who used them in one study.
-Other studies have confirmed this result.
-These implants also normally contain levonorgestrel.
-However, there is some evidence that it might be the continuous nature of the drug administration (rather than the formulation) that is the source of heightened risk.
-More study is needed to determine the influence of use of contraceptive implants and vaginal rings on breast cancer risk.
+Subdermal contraceptive implants (typically implanted under the skin of the arm) have also been found to be associated with increased risk.
+Such implants also normally contain levonorgestrel.
+However, there is some evidence that it might be the continuous nature of the drug administration (rather than the formulation) that is the source of heightened risk associated with these products.

 Below are links to 20 recent studies concerning this topic.
 For a more complete list of studies, please click on birth control pills.